Louis790/genLifts/README.md

 Total runtime: 1ms.
 ```

-The following types of lines are written to standard output:
+The following types of lines are written to cout:

 - `(k,g)-graph - <k> <g> <n> - graph6`: A $(k,g)$-graph with $n$ vertices and the given graph6 encoding.
 - `egr-graph - <k> <g> <lambda_e> <n> - graph6`: An $(k,g,\lambda_e)$-graph with $n$ vertices and the given graph6 encoding.
 - `vgr-graph - <k> <g> <lambda_v> <n> - graph6`: A $(k,g,\lambda_v)$-graph with $n$ vertices and the given graph6 encoding.
 - `(k,g,g+1)-graph - <k> <g> <n> - graph6`: A $(k,g,\underline{g+1})$-graph with $n$ vertices and the given graph6 encoding.

-The remaining text is written to standard error.
+The remaining text is written to clog.
-The output is filtered up to isomorphism, so the same graph will be written at most 4 times (once for each type of graph).
+The output is filtered up to isomorphism, so the same graph will be written at most 4 times (once for each type).
-Note that the invocation above correctly finds the Petersen graph as a lift of the dumbbell graph.